Skip to main content

 The standard protocol for male hormone optimization often involves weekly intramuscular injections of Testosterone Cypionate, typically at a concentration of 200mg/ml.
 This method provides a steady release of testosterone into the bloodstream, aiming to maintain physiological levels between injections.
 The frequency of administration is a critical determinant of how stable these levels remain, which can, in turn, influence the body’s adaptive responses.

-To maintain natural testosterone production and fertility, Gonadorelin is frequently incorporated into the protocol.
+To maintain and fertility, Gonadorelin is frequently incorporated into the protocol.
 This peptide, administered via subcutaneous injections twice weekly, stimulates the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 These gonadotropins are essential for testicular function, preserving the body’s endogenous hormonal pathways even while exogenous testosterone is being supplied.

 Anastrozole helps to modulate this conversion, maintaining a healthy testosterone-to-estrogen ratio.
 In some cases, Enclomiphene may be included to further support LH and FSH levels, particularly for men concerned with fertility preservation.